Traversing STEM in Parenthood: A Journey with Twins (Part 2)

 The delivery

-On July 27, 2021, at 10 pm, the doctor informed me that my wife needed a Caesarean section because the baby was in a breech position and the baby’s heart rate had dropped below normal.
-The surgery was necessary to ensure the safety of both the mother and the babies.
-My wife recounted that at the beginning of the procedure, which began with the injection of anaesthesia, she also remembered seeing a sterile drape placed between her upper and lower body to keep the surgical area clean.
-Antiseptic fluid was applied to clean her abdomen.
+On 27 July 2021 at 10 pm, the doctor informed me that my wife needed a Caesarean section because one of the babies was in a breech position, and the heart rate had dropped below normal.
+The surgery was necessary to ensure the safety of both the mother and the twins.

-As I conclude my sharing on this exciting adventure, the journey to parenthood was emotional and demanding and woven with the intricate threads of STEM fields.
-From the moment we learned about the two lines until the care of our baby in SCN, science guided us informatively through and through.
-The development of knowledge and innovation of technology in medicine enables us to take the best steps in every phase of the journey.
+As I conclude my story, the journey to parenthood has been both emotional and challenging, beautifully intertwined with the wonders of science and technology.
+From the moment we saw the two lines on the test to the care our babies received in the Special Care Nursery (SCN), science guided us every step of the way.
+The growth of medical knowledge and innovation has made it possible for parents like us to make the best decisions at every stage of this remarkable journey.

 In conclusion, reflecting on my journey to parenthood, it becomes clear that delving into STEM fields is an incredibly fascinating exploration.
 In this shared experience, I believe numerous meaningful situations and contexts can be linked to STEM everyday life.